cncf/toc/proposals/kyma.md

 *Project Description:*

 Kyma goal is to solve 2 problems:
-- Difficulty of moving monolith legacy software into cloud
+- Difficulty of moving monolith legacy software into cloud.
+Enable legacy products to be enhanced and evolved with a side-by-side flexible cloud native runtime, supporting both lightweight functions, static content or heavyweight microservices.
 - Challange related to choosing proper cloud-native tools to build production ready solutions on top of Kubernetes

 More details: